jonathan-almeida1993/Annual-Income-Prediction/README.md

 # Annual-Income-Prediction

+OBJECTIVE:
-The objective is to predict the annual income of the given set of people using various Machine Learning algorithms.
+The objective is to predict if the annual income of a given set of people is above or below $50K using various Machine Learning algorithms.